My Fair Lady (Broadway cast recording): Releases

-The first LP was released in April 2, 1956, in mono sound by Columbia Masterworks.
-In 1988, it was released in compact disc (CD), coincided with the increasing popularity of the compact disc (CD) format.
-CDs had started replacing LP records and cassette tapes due to their improved sound quality, durability, and convenience.
-Record companies such as RCA and Columbia took advantage of this shift by reissuing classic Broadway and film soundtracks that had been unavailable for years.
+The first LP was released on April 2, 1956, in mono sound by Columbia Masterworks.
+On October 17, 1988, it was released on compact disc (CD), coinciding with the increasing popularity of the compact disc (CD) format, as well as on cassette.
 In 1994, Sony Classical and Legacy released a new special edition "Gold CD" (#SK 66128) which includes a recording-studio conversation among the performers.

 In 2002, the album was reissued by Sony Classical/Columbia/Legacy under catalog number SK 89997.
-The reissue was produced by Didier C. Deutsch and Darcy M. Proper.
-As noted by Wayne Hoffman from Billboard magazine, the album was remastered with remarkable clarity, and is regarded as possibly the definitive edition of My Fair Lady.
-The liner notes were authored by Dick Scanlan, and the release also includes two brief conversations between Goddard Lieberson and the show's original creators and leading performers—additions that are more of historical interest than of critical importance, according to Hoffman.
+The reissue was produced by Didier C. Deutsch and Darcy M. Proper, and the liner notes were authored by Dick Scanlan.
+This release also includes two brief conversations between Goddard Lieberson and the show's original creators and leading performers.
+According to Wayne Hoffman of Billboard, this edition was remastered with "astonishing clarity".

-The LP was reissued in 2016 by Analog Spark in a meticulously restored edition, featuring replica Columbia and RCA labels and packaging.
-This newly remastered, 180-gram deluxe audiophile vinyl edition presents the original mono recording, cut directly from the original tapes by Ryan Smith at Sterling Sound.
-The vinyl was plated and pressed at RTI and is housed in a high-quality Stoughton “tip-on” jacket, faithfully replicating the original presentation.
+The LP was reissued in 2016 by Analog Spark, featuring replica of Columbia and RCA labels and packaging.
+This newly remastered, 180-gram deluxe audiophile vinyl edition presented the original mono recording, cutted directly from the original tapes by Ryan Smith at Sterling Sound.